Tulip-Dev/tulip/doc/user/workspace.rst

 A geolocalization tool has been embedded in the view, exploiting the Google Maps web service.
 It is used to appropriatly place the nodes on the map.

-You can choose among two methods to place the elements, either by providing a valid address for each node, stocked in a property you will select, or by using the latitude and longitude value, each contained in their respective properties.
+You can choose among two methods to place the elements, either by providing a valid address for each node, stored in a property you will select, or by using the latitude and longitude value, each contained in their respective properties.

 The above europe map snapshots for example have been build in such a way, by giving to each node a town name.

-Once the service is being querried, you will have to specify the corresponding town/address for the ambiguous choices.
+Once the service is being queried, you will have to specify the corresponding town/address for the ambiguous choices.
 With the layout finished, you can choose to keep the result value obtained in complementary properties to ease the possible next computation.

 The node placement should be instantaneous otherwise, close and reopen the view to update the new layout.